 Florence can be over-whelmingly busy with tourists.
 Residence Hilda is a great option for families: a cool tranquil self-catering sanctuary, just three blocks from the Duomo.
 A host of baby equipment can be provided on request.
 Don't forget to mention that ice cream was invented in Florence...

-Children under 12 are welcome - sleeping in an extra bed (just one per suite) in the Superior and Deluxe categories only.
+Children under 12 are welcome - sleeping in an extra bed (just one per suite) in the Deluxe and Executive categories only.
 Suites can ideally accommodate two adults, 1 child under 12 and a child under 3 (they can be flexible on the ages).
 Teenage children (13-18) are only permitted by prior arrangement.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 All Suites can take a baby cot.
-Superior Suites have a sofabed and Deluxe Suites can take an extra bed.
+Superior Suites have a sofabed and the Executive Suite can take an extra bed.